O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 FILL OUT METADATA EXCEL FOR JOBS TO RUN
 - Manual: fill out a main metadata excel sheet with running account of job information for all jobs, as well as info for all changeable values
-Excel Columns: base job name, CTRL sample name, ionization mode, EXP replicate number, CTRL replicate number, MZmine3 batch template
+Excel Columns: base job name, CTRL sample name, ionization mode, EXP replicate number, CTRL replicate number, MZmine3 batch template, RT minimum cutoff
+Note: the RT minimum cutoff can be determine by viewing the TIC for the .mzML files in MZmine and qualitatively approximating the metabolites that quickly come off the column.
+Removing these difficult-to- improves downstream data handling and statistical analysis.

 DETERMINE PARAMETERS FOR MZMINE3 TOOL TO RUN JOBS
 - Manual (one-time): if necessary, manually create a MZmine3 job for the data files to determine pre-processing parameters.
 Alternatively, use previously determined parameters